rob-ert/bandwidth-on-demand/README.md

 ## Running the Selenium tests

-The easiest way to run the selenium tests is to run the mock open social server, [SoS][sos-git-repo].
+The easiest way to run the selenium tests is to run the mock open social server, [SoS][sos].
 Further a (empty) `bod-selenium` database is expected.

     mvn verify -Pselenium